-Numerous awards and prizes document the artistic journey and the high international reputation of the RIAS Chamber Choir: The German Record Critics’ Award, the Gramophone Award, the Choc de l’annee, the ECHO Klassik or the Prix Caecilia are only a few of many honours.
-In 2012 the RIAS Chamber Choir received the “Nachtigall” honorary prize from the Jury of the German Record Critics’ Award.
+The RIAS Kammerchor Berlin is one of the most renowned professional choirs in the world.
+Numerous awards and prizes document the choir’s high international reputation: The German Record Critics’ Award, the ECHO Klassik, the Gramophone Award, the Choc de l’annee, the Prix Caecilia and the Nachtigall honorary prize from the Jury of the German Record Critics’ Award.

 34 professional singers make up the multinational ensemble, which is known for its outstanding and precise sound.
 Its repertoire ranges from historically informed interpretations of Renaissance and Baroque music to works from the Classical and Romantic eras, together with regular world premieres.